ZZHHmultiboson/ZZHH/README.md

 }

 ```
 where the key is the process name.
+Turn on operators of interest in operators.json.

 > Branching ratios for bosons decays are defined in my_analyzer_cuts.py:
 > * br_H = 5.824e-01 [ h->bb (H125, YR4) ]